It’s important to keep your baby’s toys clean and germ-free to help protect their health.

 Generally, a wipe-down with a damp cloth is enough to clean baby toys.

-However, if they get sick, or have a playdate with a poorly friend then you might want to clean their toys a bit more thoroughly, especially any they have been sick on or have been in their mouths.
+However, if they get sick, or have a playdate with a poorly friend then you might want to clean baby toys a bit more thoroughly, especially any they have been sick on or have been in their mouths.

 And of course, it goes without saying that if you or your child is sick you should be extra vigilant when it comes to hand washing as this will massively reduce the risk of germs spreading.